Diabetes and GI Diseases

-If SIBO is confirmed and the patient either does not respond to antibiotics or develops a prompt symptom recurrence after antibiotic treatment, small bowel barium radiography sometimes is performed to exclude conditions promoting refractory SIBO including small intestinal strictures, diverticula, fistulae, or profound dilation or transit delay suggestive of pseudoobstruction.
-If SIBO is diagnosed by breath testing and there is no improvement on antibiotics, an upper endoscopy with quantitative culture of duodenal fluid can be performed to rule out the possibility of a falsely positive breath test vs. confirming an antibiotic-resistant form of enteric infection.
+Small bowel barium radiography may be performed to exclude conditions promoting refractory SIBO including small intestinal strictures, diverticula, fistulae, or profound dilation or transit delay suggestive of pseudo-obstruction.
+In resistance cases, an upper endoscopy with quantitative culture of duodenal fluid can be performed to obtain antibiotic sensitivity on a positive culture.

 Normal stool volumes are <250 mL per day.
-A daily stool volume exceeding 1 liter is consistent with active secretion.
-In rare cases, other causes of secretory diarrhea are considered including hormonal causes (e.g. carcinoid, VIPoma, gastrinoma) which can be screened by appropriate blood and urine collections and surreptitious laxative intake which can be evaluated by specific stool or urine tests.
-Normal daily fecal fat excretion is <7 grams.
-Values exceeding this amount are abnormal and indicate further investigation for causes of steatorrhea.
+Patient with secretory diarrhea often have daily stool volume exceeding 1 liter.
+Rarer causes of secretory diarrhea include hormonal disturbances (e.g., carcinoid, VIPoma, gastrinoma) and surreptitious laxative intake which can be evaluated by specific stool or urine tests.

 Miscellaneous GI Complications of Diabetes